-Having due regard to the Equality Analysis as detailed in section 3.7 of this report, and the consultation responses, the Committee is requested to:
+In accordance with those deliberations, and having due regard to the Equality Analysis as detailed in section 3.7 of this report, and the consultation responses, it is recommended:

-- 1. Recommend to Council the continuation of the existing CTRS scheme for 2017/18 as set out in section 3 of this report, subject to the minor amendments to the scheme as detailed in paragraph 3.4 of this report; - 2.
-Recommend to Council the continuation of Discretionary Hardship Relief for 2017/18 to provide additional support for claimants in exceptional circumstances and the Council's Discretionary Discount Policy which details discounts and reliefs in respect of Council Tax and Business Rates; - 3.
-Recommend that Council approve, as necessary, that the financial implications are reflected in the Council's Revenue Budget and Financial forecast for 2017/18 onwards; and - 4.
-To authorise the Director of Resources to make any necessary final amendments to the scheme arising from changes in the Department for Communities and Local Government's guidance or elsewhere and to bring any such changes to the Council meeting on the 5th December 2016 for approval.
+- 1. That the Council approve the continuation of the existing CTRS scheme for 2017/18 as set out in section 3 of this report, subject to the minor amendments to the scheme as detailed in paragraph 3.4 of this report; - 2.
+That the Council approve the continuation of Discretionary Hardship Relief for 2017/18 to provide additional support for claimants in exceptional circumstances and the Council's Discretionary Discount Policy which details discounts and reliefs in respect of Council Tax and Business Rates; - 3.
+That the Council approve, as necessary, that the financial implications are reflected in the Council's Revenue Budget and Financial Forecast for 2017/18 onwards.